ChrysostomosC/my-journey/README.md

-This web application is designed to present and document the projects and exercises I have completed throughout the course.
+This web application is designed to present and document the projects and exercises I have completed.
 The site includes:

 A personal introduction where I describe my skills, interests, and what I enjoy most about development (frontend, backend, databases, etc.).
 A project showcase featuring the different tasks I have completed, with descriptions and screenshots of both the code and the results.